Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms

 \section{Abstract}

-We study the variational inference problem of minimizing a regularized Rényi divergence over an exponential family, and propose a relaxed moment-matching algorithm, which includes a proximal-like step.
-Using the information-geometric link between Bregman divergences and the Kullback-Leibler divergence, this algorithm is shown to be equivalent to a Bregman proximal gradient algorithm.
-This novel perspective allows us to exploit the geometry of our approximate model while using stochastic black-box updates.
-We use this point of view to prove strong convergence guarantees including monotonic decrease of the objective, convergence to a stationary point or to the minimizer, and geometric convergence rates.
+We study the variational inference problem of minimizing a regularized Rényi divergence over an exponential family.
+We propose to solve this problem with a Bregman proximal gradient algorithm.
+We propose a sampling-based algorithm to cover the black-box setting, corresponding to a stochastic Bregman proximal gradient algorithm with biased gradient estimator.
+We show that the resulting algorithms can be seen as relaxed moment-matching algorithms with an additional proximal step.
+Using Bregman updates instead of Euclidean ones allows us to exploit the geometry of our approximate model.
+We prove strong convergence guarantees for both our deterministic and stochastic algorithms using this viewpoint, including monotonic decrease of the objective, convergence to a stationary point or to the minimizer, and geometric convergence rates.
 These new theoretical insights lead to a versatile, robust, and competitive method, as illustrated by numerical experiments.

 {\bf Keywords.} Variational inference, Rényi divergence, Kullback-Leibler divergence, Exponential family, Bregman proximal gradient algorithm.

 {\bf MSC2020 Subject Classification.} 62F15, 62F30, 62B11, 90C26, 90C30.